gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/drawing-to-the-screen.md

 ## Progress

-You can see v0.3 of the game with Gamepad support [here](/experiments/super-js-adventure/0.3/)
+You can see v0.3 of the game [here](/experiments/super-js-adventure/0.3/)

 Or check out all the [source code](http://github.com/gablaxian/super-js-adventure) on Github.